lalomorales22/Grok-IDE/README.md

 - [x] Context menu operations
 - [x] Real-time status monitoring

-## 🤝 TACTICAL SUPPORT
+## 🤝 SUPPORT

-For tactical support and feature requests:
+For support and feature requests:
 1. Check the troubleshooting section
 2. Review the API documentation
-3. Submit tactical reports via issues
+3. Submit reports via issues

-## 📜 TACTICAL LICENSE
+## 📜 LICENSE

-This project is licensed under the MIT License - see the LICENSE file for tactical details.
+This project is licensed under the MIT License - see the LICENSE file for details.

-## 🎖️ TACTICAL ACKNOWLEDGMENTS
+## 🎖️ ACKNOWLEDGMENTS

-- Inspired by Metal Gear Solid tactical interfaces
+- Inspired by Metal Gear Solid interfaces
 - Powered by xAI's Grok AI technology
 - Built with modern web technologies
-- Designed for tactical development operations
+- Designed for professional development operations

 ---

 ```
 ╔══════════════════════════════════════════════════════════════╗
-║                    TACTICAL MISSION COMPLETE                 ║
+║                    MISSION COMPLETE                          ║
 ║                   READY FOR DEPLOYMENT                       ║
 ╚══════════════════════════════════════════════════════════════╝
 ```

-⚠️ **TACTICAL WARNING**: This project requires a valid xAI API key for full functionality.
-Keep your tactical credentials secure and never commit them to version control.
+⚠️ **WARNING**: This project requires a valid xAI API key for full functionality.
+Keep your credentials secure and never commit them to version control.